bradfa/resume/resume.md

 ### 2008 to 2010: Xerox - Embedded Software and Test Engineer

-* Created an XML-RPC server for an embedded PowerPC Linux system to automate manufacturing functional test.
+* Created a C++ XML-RPC server for an embedded PowerPC Linux system to automate manufacturing functional test.
 * Created a Java based functional test organization system utilizing XML-RPC.
 * Built and supported PowerPC Linux cross compilers.